corda/corda/docs/source/api-transactions.rst

 ------------------
 Creating a builder
 ^^^^^^^^^^^^^^^^^^
-The first step when creating a transaction is to instantiate a ``TransactionBuilder``.
-We can create a builder for each transaction type as follows:
+The first step when creating a new transaction is to instantiate a ``TransactionBuilder``.
+We create a builder for a transaction as follows:

 .. container:: codeset